 A four-time World Series champion, he made eight consecutive All-Star appearances between 1984 and ‘91.

-Here’s everything you need to know about five top Darryl Strawberry cards, as well as an investment outlook for the next few years.
+Here’s everything you need to know about five top Darryl Strawberry cards and an investment outlook for the next few years.

-The 1983 Topps Traded is Strawberry’s definitive RC, and it’s difficult to find more valuable cards if you’re looking at his earlier options.
+The 1983 Topps Traded is Strawberry’s definitive RC, and it isn’t easy to find more valuable cards if you’re looking at his earlier options.

 Part of a joint effort by the Mets and the local police department, this 1985 set features some of the best players that the franchise had at the time.
 Strawberry is shown in a solid action shot, with a bat held ready in both hands.